Teachers’ pay additional grant 2024 to 2025: methodology

 Local authorities will receive 2 payments for their special schools and AP schools in 2024 to 2025.

-We will confirm local authorities’ first allocations of TPAG funding for special schools and AP schools in May 2024.
-This allocation will be based on place numbers as reported to ESFA by April 2024.
-The allocation will also specify an amount of funding specifically for maintained hospital schools (and the equivalent academies).
+We confirmed local authorities’ first allocations of TPAG funding for special schools and AP schools in May 2024.
+This allocation is based on place numbers as reported to ESFA by April 2024, as set out in the allocations section below.
+The allocation also specified an amount of funding specifically for maintained hospital schools (and the equivalent academies).
 This first payment will be made to local authorities in June 2024.

 We will allocate funding for local authorities to pass onto individual schools as listed in the eligibility for the grant section, except for NMSS who will be funded directly by ESFA.